Statue of Christopher Columbus (Baltimore)

 The Christopher Columbus Monument was a marble statue of the explorer Christopher Columbus in the Little Italy neighborhood of Downtown Baltimore, Maryland.
 The monument was brought down by protesters and dumped into the Inner Harbor on July 4, 2020, one of numerous monuments removed during the George Floyd protests.
-The statue is being reproduced by the Knights of Columbus.
+The statue has been reproduced by the Knights of Columbus using a government grant, and in October 2025, it was announced that one of the replicas would be displayed at the White House.

 Description

 The marble sculpture depicted Christopher Columbus.
 The memorial included a marble base featuring the three ships of the Columbus fleet: the Niña, the Pinta, and the Santa María.
 It bore the inscription "Discoverer of America."

 History

 The Christopher Columbus Monument was the newest of Baltimore's three monuments dedicated to the explorer Christopher Columbus.
-Located in Columbus Piazza, the sculpture was designed by Mauro Bigarani and was commissioned by donations from the Italian American Organization United of Maryland and the Italian American community of Baltimore.
+Located in Columbus Piazza, in front of Scarlett Place condominiums, the sculpture was designed by Mauro Bigarani and was commissioned by donations from the Italian American Organization United of Maryland and the Italian American community of Baltimore.
 The statue was unveiled by then-Mayor William Donald Schaefer and President Ronald Reagan in October 1984.